Land Hermit Crab Basic Care Guide

 Humidity: Proper humidity is very important to the health of your crabs, aim for about 80% humidity.
 Land hermit crabs breathe through modified gills that must stay moist.
 A dry crabitat will cause their gills to dry out, leading them to slowly suffocate.
 A properly moist (but not saturated) substrate and proper lid both help to maintain humidity.
 Avoid misting the tank!
 Over misting can make the substrate too moist and can lead to floods.
 If you need to raise your humidity, moistened moss pits (a plastic container of moss) can help, and crabs love them.
 Some crabbers will also use bubblers in the water pools; they break the surface tension of the water adding more moisture to the air.

 Please avoid painted shells, paint is toxic to crabs!
 This includes any shells that may have clear glazing.
 While they may look fun and pretty, they are harmful to your crabs.
 Hermit crabs like to modify their shells and will actually eat some of it.
 If the shell is painted, they will ingest that as well.
+If you do acquire a crab already in a painted shell, do not try to remove it from the shell manually!
+This is extremely dangerous for your crabs, as they may let themselves be pulled apart before they'll let you take them out of it.
+The best you can do is to offer a good variety of natural shells, and let them change when they're ready.

 Shell sizing: Shell size should be determined by measuring inside the opening of the shell, not the entire shell.
 Measure the opening of the shell the crab is in and offer shells that size and somewhat larger.
 Sometimes they will change shells just because they want to, so they will need a few of the same size.
 Bigger shells are needed to accommodate for growth.